Rami Malek

-Rami Said Malek (/ˈrɑːmi ˈmælɪk/; رامي سعيد مالك, /arz/; born May 12, 1981) is an American Egyptian actor.
-He gained recognition for portraying Queen lead singer Freddie Mercury in the biographical film Bohemian Rhapsody (2018), for which he won numerous accolades, including the Academy Award for Best Actor, becoming the first actor of Egyptian heritage to win in that category.
+Rami Said Malek (/ˈrɑːmi ˈmælɪk/; رامي سعيد مالك, /arz/; born May 12, 1981) is an American actor.
+He gained recognition for portraying Queen lead singer Freddie Mercury in the biographical film Bohemian Rhapsody (2018), for which he won numerous accolades, including the Academy Award for Best Actor in 2019, becoming the first actor of Egyptian heritage to win in that category.
 He played computer hacker Elliot Alderson in the USA Network television series Mr. Robot (2015–2019), for which he received the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.

-Born in Torrance, California, to Coptic immigrant parents, he studied theater before acting in plays in New York City.
-He had supporting roles in film and television, including the Fox sitcom The War at Home (2005–2007), the HBO miniseries The Pacific (2010), and the Night at the Museum film trilogy (2006–2014).
-Since his breakthrough, Malek has starred in the crime film The Little Things (2021), played the main antagonist Lyutsifer Safin in the James Bond film No Time to Die (2021), portrayed David Hill in Christopher Nolan's biographical film Oppenheimer (2023), and starred as a CIA cryptographer in the spy film The Amateur (2025).
+Born in Torrance, California, to Egyptian immigrant parents of Coptic background, he studied theater before acting in plays in New York City.
+He had supporting roles in film and television, including the Fox Broadcasting Company sitcom The War at Home (2005–2007), the HBO miniseries The Pacific (2010), The Twilight Saga: Breaking Dawn – Part 2 (2012), and the Night at the Museum film trilogy (2006–2014).
+Since his breakthrough, Malek has starred in the crime film The Little Things (2021), played the main antagonist Lyutsifer Safin in the James Bond film No Time to Die (2021), portrayed David L. Hill in Christopher Nolan's biographical film Oppenheimer (2023), starred as a Central Intelligence Agency cryptographer in the spy film The Amateur (2025), and starred as psychiatrist Douglas Kelley in the film Nuremberg (2025).

 Early life and education

 There's no first-generation, or second-generation removed.
 I am Egyptian.
 I grew up listening to Egyptian music.
 I loved Umm Kulthum.
 I loved Omar Sharif.
 These are my people.
 I feel so gorgeously tied to the culture and the human beings that exist there.
-I acknowledge that I have a experience, but I am so enamoured and intertwined with Egyptian culture.
+I acknowledge that I have a different experience, but I am so enamoured and intertwined with Egyptian culture.
 It is the fabric of who I am.